 Before graduation, all Dentistry, Medicine, Nursing and Pharmacy students complete a rural rotation, providing care to patients across the state.
 Bonnie’s Bus, a mobile mammography service, has provided nearly 8,700 breast cancer screening mammograms throughout West Virginia.

-Through March 31, 2016, alumni and friends contributed nearly $953 million to A State of Minds: The Campaign for West Virginia’s University.
+Through June 30, 2017, alumni and friends contributed $1.125 billion to A State of Minds: The Campaign for West Virginia’s University.